 https://campusclimate.wisc.edu/

 UW–Madison is committed to creating a community where every person feels welcome, valued, and able to succeed.
 This is an ongoing and collaborative effort.
-Follow Chancellor Blank’s news updates on campus initiatives and events focused on a more diverse and inclusive campus for all.
+Follow the Chancellor’s news updates on campus initiatives and events focused on a more diverse and inclusive campus for all.

 Hostile and intimidating behavior, sometimes known by the shorthand term “bullying,” is defined in university policy as “unwelcome behavior pervasive or severe enough that a reasonable person would find it hostile and/or intimidating and that does not further the University’s academic or operational interests.”
 Visit this link for more information on the campus policies and resources surrounding this subject.